single-spa/import-map-deployer/README.md

   password *is not* related to authenticating with S3/Digital Ocean/Other, but rather is the password your CI process will use in its HTTP request to the import-map-deployer.
 - `region` (optional): The [AWS region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) to be used when retrieving and updating the import map.
   This can also be specified via the [AWS_DEFAULT_REGION environment variable](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html), which is the preferred method.
+- `s3Endpoint` (optional): The url for aws-sdk to call when interacting with S3.
+Defaults to AWS' default domain, but can be configured for
+Digital Ocean Spaces or other S3-compatible APIs.
 - `readManifest(env)` (optional): A javascript function that will be called to read the import map.
 One argument is provided, a string `env` indicating which location to read from.
 This allows you to implement your own way of reading the import map.
 The function must return a Promise that resolves with the import map as a **string**.
 Since javascript functions are not part of JSON, this option is only available if you provide a config.js file (instead